 After reading this article you will be able to:

 A properly configured CDN may also help protect websites against some common malicious attacks, such as Distributed Denial of Service (DDOS) attacks.

 While a CDN does not host content and can’t replace the need for proper web hosting, it does help cache content at the network edge, which improves website performance.
 Many websites struggle to have their performance needs met by traditional hosting services, which is why they opt for CDNs.

 By utilizing caching to reduce hosting bandwidth, helping to prevent interruptions in service, and improving security, CDNs are a popular choice to relieve some of the major pain points that come with traditional web hosting.

-Although the benefits of using a CDN vary depending on the size and needs of an internet property, the primary benefits for most users can be broken down into 4 different components.
+Although the benefits of using a CDN vary depending on the size and needs of an Internet property, the primary benefits for most users can be broken down into 4 different components:

-These Internet exchange points (IXPs) are the primary locations where different internet providers connect in order to provide each other access to traffic originating on their different networks.
+These Internet exchange points (IXPs) are the primary locations where different Internet providers connect in order to provide each other access to traffic originating on their different networks.
 By having a connection to these high speed and highly interconnected locations, a CDN provider is able to reduce costs and transit times in high speed data delivery.

 Beyond placement of servers in IXPs, a CDN makes a number of optimizations on standard client/server data transfers.
 CDNs place Data Centers at strategic locations across the globe, enhance security, and are designed to survive various types of failures and Internet congestion.

 When it comes to websites loading content, users drop off quickly as a site slows down.
 CDN services can help to reduce load times in the following ways: